kbengine/kbengine/kbe/src/lib/python/Doc/tutorial/controlflow.rst

 The :keyword:`break` statement, like in C, breaks out of the smallest enclosing :keyword:`for` or :keyword:`while` loop.

-The :keyword:`continue` statement, also borrowed from C, continues with the next iteration of the loop.

 Loop statements may have an ``else`` clause; it is executed when the loop terminates through exhaustion of the list (with :keyword:`for`) or when the condition becomes false (with :keyword:`while`), but not when the loop is